Table of Content

-Golf is one of the few sports that can be played when it is raining.
+Yes, you can play golf in the rain.
 According to the USGA*, there is no rule to say you cannot play in the rain only when the weather causes imminent danger, such as a lightning strike.

 You can play golf in a downpour, and you can still have fun!
 In this blog post, we will go over the main reasons why you should play golf during rainy days too.